Skip to main content

 3. Follow the on-screen instructions to configure your instance.

-Section 2: Configure Your Instance:
+Configure Your Instance:

 1. Access your instance by clicking on the link provided on the Deployment Manager page or opening a web browser and typing in the IP address of your machine: https://<<IP address of your machine>>/.